Everyone has hazardous waste. While it may seem obvious to be careful with hazardous waste, how do you really know what is hazardous to begin with?

 There are a few options when it comes to getting rid of hazardous waste.
 Hazardous waste generated from a business requires different handling than residential.
 If the hazardous waste is from a church, school, farm, or at-home workshop; those are considered a businesses for hazardous waste disposal, click here for more information.

-For residential, see which disposal option works best for you:
+For residential hazardous waste, see which disposal option works best for you:

 Metro Hazardous Waste Drop-Off